Becoming Medicare eligible and filling out Medicare forms go hand in hand. One of the first things you do is fill out Medicare Forms.

 - Finally, if you’re unhappy with the 2nd level appeal, request a hearing by an Administrative Law Judge (ALJ).
 You can request this by filling out the Request for Administrative Law Judge Hearing or Review of Dismissal form.

-The process for filing a grievance against a Medicare provider will depend on who and what the issue is about.
+The process for filing a grievance will depend on who and the issue.

 Submit a Medicare complaint form to file a complaint about your Medicare plan.